mbeckersys/valgrind-ws/README.md

 This program measures at page granularity, separately for code and data.

 ## Limitations
-This tool in early development, and not do what you might expect.
+This tool in early development, and might not do what you may expect.
 Please familiarize yourself with the limitations below.

 ### Precision
- * The sampling interval is not exactly equidistant, but happens only at the and of superblocks or exit IRs
+ * The sampling interval is not exactly equidistant, but happens only at the end of superblocks or exit IR statements.
- * Sharing pages between threads is currently ignored, therefore the working set may be too large for multi-threaded programs.
+ * Sharing pages between threads is currently ignored, therefore the working set may be overestimated for multi-threaded programs.

 ## Compiling
 ### Prerequisites